• Skip to primary navigation

 The Time Warner Center is the massive double-tower structure that overlooks Central Park.
 Prime real estate indeed.
 The building is a combination of residential condos, a 5-star luxury hotel, restaurants, shops, and Whole Foods, which is always buzzing with people.

-It’s very festive during the holidays with impressive decorations and across from a pop-up holiday winter market.
+It’s very festive during the holidays with impressive decorations and is across from a pop-up holiday winter market.

 The Time Warner Center is great for combining upscale shopping and delicious food.
 A couple of my favorite spots to nosh are Momofuku Noodle Bar, Bluebird, and Porter House.